psq/stacks-gen/README.md

 # stacks-gen

-Generate all the keys needed
+Generate all the keys needed for use with Stacks 2.0 Mining and Stacking

 ## usage
 ```